Born 100 years ago, Jack Parsons seemed devoted to reconciling opposites, smashing together the technical and the spiritual.

 He was accused of seducing Aerojet's secretaries by inviting them back to his mansion where debauchery, drugs, and fire dancing ruled.
 He met visiting scientists at his front door with a snake curled around his shoulders.
 At work he would arrive late and bedraggled in the mornings in a beaten up Packard and would treat the Jet Propulsion Laboratory as if it was his own private playground.

 Fritz Zwicky, who had dismissed Parsons out of hand a few years earlier, had by now eaten his words and begun working for Aerojet.
 However, he still held huge contempt for the untrained Parsons and his unconventional lifestyle.
-Zwicky later remembered him as “a dangerous man” in an
+Zwicky later remembered him as "a dangerous man" in an oral history interview by R. Cargill Hall and James H. Wilson.

 But Parsons wouldn't slow down.
 He and Forman were renowned for holding duels on the rocket testing range, firing guns at each other's feet and trying not to flinch.
 When Zwicky insisted that Parsons try a type of rocket fuel that Parsons disapproved of, Parsons discovered where the fuel was kept and blew up the whole batch in a mammoth explosion, "blowing up half the business," according to a furious Zwicky.